davep/transcendent-textual/README.md

 - [txt2dub](https://github.com/NotYourDadsMath/txt2dub) - A text-based UI
   application for editing voiceover scripts and generating text to speech performances.
+- [UPiano](https://github.com/eliasdorneles/upiano) - A Piano in your
+  terminal.
 - [unbored](https://github.com/davep/unbored) - A terminal-based client for
   the bored API; get inspired for things to do when you're bored.